NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 41-60: Moderate Visibility

 You appear regularly but face strong competition.
-AI includes you in discussions but doesn’t prefer you.
+AI includes you in discussions but does not prefer you.

 Priority actions: